The official blog of the Lung Institute.

 Many people come to the Cedar Ridge Nature Preserve to enjoy bird watching year round, and this preserve is home to the rare black-capped vireo as well as other native wildlife.
 If you love butterflies and gardens, then you’ll be glad to know that this park has them and designated picnic areas.

-Where can I learn more about the Lung Institute and stem cell treatment options?
+Where can I learn more about the Lung Institute and cellular therapy options?

 With clinics nationwide in Tampa, Fla.; Scottsdale, Ariz.; Nashville, Tenn.; Pittsburgh and Dallas, there are options for you to find the treatment facility closest to you.
 While you visit us for treatment or if you’re a local, we hope that you enjoy our best Dallas walking trails.
-We’re happy to answer your questions about stem cell treatment for lung disease, so feel free to contact us at (800) 729-3065 to learn more.
+We’re happy to answer your questions about cellular therapy for lung disease, so feel free to contact us at (800) 729-3065 to learn more.